2017-2018 Catalog > Undergraduate Studies

 One credit of independent study requires approximately two hours of work per week plus periodic conferences with the advising faculty.

 Requirements for 3- to 9-credit Internship

 Note: Students may take a maximum of 15 internship credits throughout their academic career.

 Applying for an Internship

 All parties have specific responsibilities for ensuring the integrity and success of the internship experience.
-Please refer to the Internship Handbook available on the Career Center website (www.hood.edu/careercenter) for additional details.
+Please refer to the Internship Handbook available on the Center for Career Development and Experiential Education website (www.hood.edu/careercenter) for additional details.